Motion Blending

 Motion Blending #

-This article explains how to resolve such overlapping actions.
+This section explains how to resolve such overlapping motions.

-The default behavior in the event of overlap is “overwrite”.
-That is, the motion with the highest priority is adopted, and all other motions are ignored.
-The motion that started last has the highest priority.
-In the example, the action of waving left and right by onehandwave.vmd was prioritized over the action by walk.vmd.
+The default behavior for overlaps is “replace”.
+In other words, the motion with the highest priority is used and lower-priority motions are ignored.
+Priority is determined by start time: the most recently started motion has the highest priority.
+In the example, the side-to-side motion from onehandwave.vmd took precedence over the walk.vmd motion.

-You can change this behavior upon overlap by issuing a MOTION_CONFIGURE message after adding the motion.
-You can specify one of the following three types.
+You can change this overlap behavior by issuing a MOTION_CONFIGURE message after adding a motion.
+The available modes are:

 • MODEL_MUL: Multiply (morphs only)